weburnit/php-oop/README.md

   **Why?
 How can this code be fixed to work correctly?**

-  *Write your solution under `bonusTasksSolutions.php`*
+  *Save your solution under `bonusTasksSolutions.php`*

-1. How many elements contain the $_POST data after executing this request and why?
+1. How many elements contains the $_POST data after executing this request and why?

   ```
-  // js
+  // JavaScript, jQuery
   $.ajax({
       url: 'http://my.site/some/path',
       method: 'post',